nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 ---
-title: Book an appointment for a patient at an organisation
+title: Book an appointment
 keywords: appointments, use case, book, free, slots, schedule
 tags: [appointments,use_case]
 sidebar: appointments_sidebar
 permalink: appointments_use_case_book_an_appointment.html
-summary: "Use case for booking an appointment for a patient with a given organisation."
+summary: "Use case for booking an appointment for a patient with a given organisation"
 ---

 ## Use case ##